Helping to achieve safe and secure homes for all

 Home ownership matters to many people – and with good reason.
 At Nationwide, we recognise the financial and social benefits of owning a home.
 We also recognise the barriers many people experience in buying, maintaining and retaining their home.

-It’s no coincidence that as people struggle to buy, significant growth is seen in the private rental sector, where rent is often higher than notional mortgage payments.
-And policy to protect renters and support landlords has not kept pace.
-We’ve recognised the need to help stimulate change to improve standards and opportunities for renters.
-And where possible to support our members in making the transition into home ownership.
+When people struggle to buy, significant growth is often seen in the private rental sector, where rent can be higher than notional mortgage payments.
+Policy to protect renters and support landlords has not kept pace.
+We’ve recognised the need to help stimulate change to improve standards and opportunities for renters and, where possible, to support our members in making the transition into home ownership.